nagrjungururaj/Semantic-Motion-Segmentation-using-Optical-flow-and-Convolutional-Neural-Networks/README.md

-# Master-Project II
-Semantic Motion Segmentation using Optical flow and Convolutional Neural Networks
+# Semantic Motion Segmentation using Optical flow and Convolutional Neural Networks

 # Overview
 This master thesis is being conducted currently at Universität Paderborn in GETLAB (https://getwww.uni-paderborn.de/teaching/) under the supervision of Prof. Dr.-Ing.
 Bärbel Mertsching.